Shravani1510/OOMPE2/README.md

 o Data representation of the population o Managing the control flow for evolution
  Java class(es) for testing
-Analyze the behavior of the patterns below.
+Analyze the behavior of the patterns.
 Place each pattern in the middle of a 40 x 40 field and run the evolution.
 Take screenshots from the whole field.

 The Nassi-Shneiderman diagram for the calculation of the whole field